 I am always hot when I run.
 How do I stay cool and dry while running in cold weather?

-Beginning with a wicking base layer, like the Smartwool Classic All-Season Merino Base Layer 1/4 Zip, is a good start to maintaining a comfortable core temperature.
+A wicking base layer, like the Smartwool Classic All-Season Merino Base Layer 1/4 Zip, is a good start to maintaining a comfortable core temperature.
 You can start a run with more layers and end up stripping down to a single one as the run continues.
 If you need a jacket to protect against precipitation, you’ll want to consider a breathable Gore-Tex jacket with lots of vents to help release heat and moisture.

 How do I layer my clothes for running in cold weather?

-When considering using layers for running, there are three broad categories: base layers, mid layers, and outer shells.
+When considering layers for running, there are three broad categories: base layers, mid layers, and outer shells.

 Base layers, like the Smartwool Classic All-Season Merino Base Layer 1/4 Zip, go at the bottom of the pile of the clothing you’re wearing, right next to your skin.
 They should be breathable and wicking so that they can move moisture away from your skin, allowing it to evaporate instead of staying wet.
-Most base layers are relatively lightweight and made of merino wool or synthetic material.
+Most base layers are relatively lightweight and made of merino wool or synthetic materials.

 Should I wear wool when I run in cold weather?